Everest, an adoptable mixed breed in Sylva, NC image 1/6

 Everest's Story

-Meet Everest - a delightful terrier mix who’s about 2 and 1/2 years old and is ready to find her forever home!
-Weighing a healthy 40 pounds, this smart, playful girl sports a gorgeous, solid white coat and carries a heart full of love wherever she goes.
-She’s spayed, up-to-date on all her vaccinations, and already house-trained.
+Meet Everest—a delightful terrier mix, about 2½ years old, who’s ready to find her forever home!
+Weighing in at a healthy 40 pounds, this smart, playful girl sports a gorgeous solid white coat and a whole lot of personality.
+She’s spayed, up to date on vaccinations, and already house-trained, so she’s got the basics down pat.

-Meet Everest - a delightful terrier mix who’s about 2 and 1/2 years old and is ready to find her forever home!
-Weighing a healthy 40 pounds, this smart, playful girl sports a gorgeous, solid white coat and carries a heart full of love wherever she goes.
-She’s spayed, up-to-date on all her vaccinations, and already house-trained.
+Meet Everest—a delightful terrier mix, about 2½ years old, who’s ready to find her forever home!
+Weighing in at a healthy 40 pounds, this smart, playful girl sports a gorgeous solid white coat and a whole lot of personality.
+She’s spayed, up to date on vaccinations, and already house-trained, so she’s got the basics down pat.

-Everest is still building her confidence around men, so a female or mixed-gender household with patient male family members would be ideal.
-She also does not tolerate being crated, so she’ll need a home where she can have free access to a safe, comfortable space instead of spending time in a crate.
+Everest is still building confidence around men, so a female or mixed-gender household with patient male family members would be ideal.
+She also does not tolerate being crated, so she’ll need a home where she can have free access to a safe, comfortable space rather than being confined.

 How To Adopt